heugel/heugel.github.io/_posts/2022-02-08-inverse-trig-triangle-method.markdown

 Now that we have all the sides, we can use SOH-CAH-TOA again to find the sine of theta:
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/trianglemethod/answer.JPG){: .align-center}

-This is possible with [any combination](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions#Relationships_between_trigonometric_functions_and_inverse_trigonometric_functions) of trig and inverse trig functions.
-Stay tuned--I will likely add more examples to this post soon :) particularly ones using secant, cosecant, and cotangent.
+This is possible with [any combination](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions#Relationships_between_trigonometric_functions_and_inverse_trigonometric_functions) of trig and inverse trig functions!
+Practice some more and check your work on the linked page :)